bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Installing the Signal Wires from the Penetrators

-To install the wires from the penetrators you will need the following tools and items:
+To install the wires from the penetrators you will need the following parts and tools:

 - Small (~2 mm) flat head screw driver